Introduction

 1. Make an initial listing of all songs I feel might be eligible for the list

 - This is a really lengthy process.
 I basically gather together a long long list of any and every song that I think has a shot at making the list.
-This meant I scoured my iTunes catalog and Zune catalogs.
-After that, I spent several hours going through Billboard lists to make sure I didn't miss any of the popular songs of the past that I might not have in my personal libraries.
-Lastly, I poured over other top song lists put out by places like Rolling Stone.
+This meant I scoured my iTunes catalog then spent numerous hours going through Billboard and critic lists to make sure I didn't miss any of the popular or critical songs of the past that I might not have in my personal libraries.

 2. Begin categorizing and sorting